thiswillbeyourgithub/Clozolkor/README.md

 ## How can I get this ?
 * read this page thoroughly
 * optionnal but better : install the [additionnal card field](https://ankiweb.net/shared/info/744725736) addon as well as [clickable Tags](https://ankiweb.net/shared/info/380714095) and restart anki
     * reminder : as written above : installing the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954) will greatly increase your efficiency.
+Check out my macros in the `latest_version` folder.
 * import the latest `.apkg` file inside the `latest_version` folder into anki.   (or manually copy the front and back, they are usually identical)
 * now, when you create your own clozes : just select this template instead of the old "cloze" note type
 * optionnal : convert all your past cloze into this template : it works the same, just better